 ABOUT MARSHALL FARMS

 Together, James and Nick farm on 2,500 acres and implement a conservation program that is not only extensive but highly effective.
-Through implementing Best Management Practices (BMPs) throughout each parcel of land they accomplish their goals of reducing water, nutrient and chemical use, improving water quality and protecting surrounding wildlife habitats.
+Through implementing Best Management Practices (BMPs) on each parcel of land they accomplish their goals of reducing water, nutrient and chemical use, improving water quality and protecting surrounding wildlife habitats.

 Some of their most effective BMPs have included using the Mobile Irrigation Lab service to install low flow nozzles on their center pivot irrigation systems and using GPS and variable rate technologies to precisely apply nutrients.
-Additionally, by incorporating John Deere’s Exact Apply sprayer, they use 10% less pesticides and eliminate drift over to neighboring crops or property.
-The Marshall’s plant cover crops such as radishes, wheat, and oats and use strip tillage which all work together to improve soil health, reduce erosion and improve water quality.
-Around the perimeter of their property they maintain field borders to protect local wildlife habitats and providing natural wind breaks.
+Additionally, by incorporating John Deere’s Exact Apply sprayer, they use 10% less pesticides and eliminate drift over to neighboring crops or properties.
+The Marshall’s plant cover crops such as radishes, wheat, and oats and use strip tillage, which all work together to improve soil health, reduce erosion and improve water quality.
+Around the perimeter of their property they maintain field borders to protect local wildlife habitats and provide natural wind breaks.

+When they aren’t dedicating themselves to their livelihoods, James and Nick enjoy spending time with their families both in church and on the ball field.
 Florida Farm Bureau Federation is proud to award a 2018 CARES designation and sign to James and Nick Marshall for their dedication in being outstanding environmental stewards.